CLSherrod/clsherrod.github.io/_drafts/review/2010/2010-10-26-how-to-manage-your-value-benefits.md

 BMW cars have an entry level car the 3 series that is available at a price many can afford, but it's 3 to 5 times more than a cheap car.
 They are known for the high level cars the Z4, 6 series, M series cars, those are the ones that get the press.
 The 3 series is for people to test if they really love BMW.
 And it's affordable for a lot of people.
 BMW sells a lot of 3 series, way more than the rest, but the rest are the core of their brand.
 The rest set the standard and the brand.
 The 3 series delivers on all that but with reduced benefits.
 Other car manufacturers could never do that because their brand wouldn't support it.

-The beauty of a good brand is that it gives you options and allows you to manage your benefits.</p>
+The beauty of a good brand is that it gives you options and allows you to manage your benefits.